TechXplorerFR/TechXplorerFR/README.md

 ### Projects

-As I am actually starting this account, there isn't any of my projects I want to show to the public.
-Some are comming very soon 👀...
+Most of my projects are open-source, soo you can easily use them! 😁

 ### Skills 🧰